IDMNYU/audiolab/docs/synths.md

 A scan of the complete ARP 2600 Service Manual (119 pgs) can be found [here](http://dl.lojinx.com/analoghell/Arp2600-ServiceManual.pdf).

-A number of textbooks exist around electronic music / music technology that use the ARP 2600 in their examples.
+A number of textbooks exist around electronic music / music technology that use the ARP 2600 as a teaching synthesizer.
 Samuel Ecoff's *Fundamentals of Music Technology: The ARP 2600 Synthesizer* is a great one.
 A PDF can be found [here](./pdf/arp_ecoff.pdf).
 The CD examples for the book can be found on Ecoff's [home page](https://samecoff.com/works.html).

 ### What makes an ARP an ARP?